ahmadabdallahh/30-Day-30-Projects-for-Begginers-Great_Stack/[1] Weather App/README.md

 - Responsive design for mobile and desktop
 - Clean, modern UI

-## Demo

-Open `index.html` in your browser and try searching for any city!

 ## Setup & Usage

 1. **Clone or Download** this folder.